statsbomb/StatsBombR/README.md

 #### Support: support@statsbombservices.com

-This repository is an R package to easily stream StatsBomb data into R using your log in credentials for the API or free data from our GitHub page.
+This repository is an R package to easily stream StatsBomb data into R using your log in credentials for the API or free data from our GitHub page. **API access is for paying customers only**

 This package offers a parallel option to most computationally expensive functions.
 However, it is currently only supported on Windows.

-#Installation Instructions:
+# Installation Instructions:

 1. If not yet installed into R, run: `install.packages("devtools")`
 2. Then, install this R package as: `devtools::install_github("statsbomb/StatsBombR")`